marko-js/marko/.github/CONTRIBUTING.md

 - **duplicate**: Someone has already posted the same or a very similar issue.  *Reference the original issue and close this issue.*
 - **wontfix**: This is not a bug, but intended behavior, or this feature will not be implemented.  *Close the issue.*
 - **needs-clarifying**: More information is needed to reproduce the bug. *Ask for more information.
 If no reply is received within a week, the issue should be closed.*
+- **see-other**: This bug is actually due to an issue with another library. *If there is an existing issue for that library link to it, if not create one and link to it.
+Close the issue.*